What is true Bhakti (Devotion)?

 5. The attitude of love.
 Divine love is not selfish.
-There is lot of difference between lust (kama) and divine love (prema).
-The secret of divine love cannot be understood, so long as there is transformation of the human into the divine.
+There is a lot of difference between lust (kama) and divine love (Prema).
+The secret of divine love cannot be understood, so long as there is a transformation of the human into the divine.

 RESULT OF DEVOTION: